Frequently Asked Questions (FAQ)

 Who can register for the Bridging?

 We’re bringing back an old favorite by offering the unique opportunity to Bridge over the iconic Talmadge Bridge!
-This is an optional (but unforgettable!) event than will require an additional fee.
-(TBA soon.)
-For safety reasons, this event add-on is only open to girls 10 years or older.
-Adults planning to walk with their girl(s) will need to pay as well.
+This is an optional (but unforgettable!) event than will require an additional fee (includes patch!). safety reasons, this event add-on is only open to those 10 years or older.
+Adults and tagalongs planning to walk with their girl(s) will need to pay as well.
+Please note, this is a 1.5 mile walk uphill.

 Do I have to be Bridging to participate?

 No!
-Just celebrate yourself and your Girl Scout success in this symbolic 1.5 mile walk across the beautiful Savannah Bridge.
+Just celebrate yourself and your Girl Scout success in this symbolic 1.5 mile walk across Savannah’s most beautiful and iconic bridge.
 After all, you’ve come a long way!

 What is Twilight at Camp Low?